hoppities/Sermon-Audio-API/README.md

-# Sermon Audio API PHP Wrapper
+# Sermon Audio API PHP Wrapper for Laravel

 This is a simple wrapper for many of the methods available in the Sermon Audio API.